kubeshop/testkube/docs/docs/4-test-types/executor-jmeter.md

 ## What can I do with it?

-Apache JMeter may be used to test performance both on static and dynamic resources, Web dynamic applications.
+Apache JMeter may be used to test performance both on static and dynamic resources and Web dynamic applications.
 It can be used to simulate a heavy load on a server, group of servers, network or object to test its strength or to analyze overall performance under different load types.

 [JMeter](https://jmeter.apache.org/)